tundeph/workout-tracker/README.md

 - Deployed with Netlify and Heroku

-This project was developed to demonsttrate my end-to-end app development skill across Software Development, Wireframing, Logo design, UX Design, Frontend Development, Backend development and deployment to server.
+This project was developed to demonstrate my end-to-end app development skill across Software Development, Wireframing, Logo design, UX Design, Frontend Development, Backend development and deployment to server.
 The project involved the following expertise demonstrated-

 - Login, Logout and Authentication
 - Consuming APIs